carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 2. User is not authenticated.
 3. User's device is offline.
 4. User opens the [PWA] and tries to save some data.
-5. **That data won't be saved correctly**, because there is no user to link the data with, not even an anonymous user.
+5. **That data won't be saved correctly**, because there is no user to link the data with, not even an anonymous user, because application needs to call [Firebase] API to create an anonymous user.

 This is not big deal, because it will seldomly affect application user.
 If you want to deal with it anyway, you implement a local persistence layer for this scenario.